Katana Bohi Things you should know about this part

 Bo-Hi, also known as Hi, is a vital part of a Katana sword.
 Besides creating a visual appeal, it helps to lighten the Katana.
 So, you should know more about this excellent part of Katana.
 This guide will help you in this regard.

-On the length of the Katana blade is a groove called the Bo-Hi.
-Without compromising the blade's durability, it lightens the Katana.
+The purpose of Bohi is to reduce the katana weight without compromising the blade's durability.
 Additionally, it slightly moves the Katana's equilibrium state towards the Tsuba.
 As a result, it increases the sword's cutting speed and lightness.
+It made it simpler to control during combat.
+It also had the benefit of rendering the blade more aerodynamic, thereby improving its cutting ability.

 What's the Usage of Bo-Hi?